 The butter rape scene wasn't consensual.
 The scene was not in the script.
 The director Bernardo Bertolucci and Marlon Brando thought of this scene the morning before filming and they didn't tell Maria.
 Bernardo said he wanted her reaction as a girl not as an actress.

 Such was the controversy over Last Tango in Paris (1972) that the print was smuggled into the U.S. for its debut in a diplomatic pouch from Italy.
 The film was due to have its premiere at the New York Film Festival where tickets were going for $150.

 Director Bernardo Bertolucci shot a scene which showed Marlon Brando's genitals, but explained the following year, "I had so identified myself with Brando that I cut it out of shame for myself.
 To show him naked would have been like showing me naked."

 During the publicity for the film's release, director Bernardo Bertolucci said Maria Schneider developed an "Oedipal fixation with Marlon Brando."
 Schneider said Marlon Brando sent her flowers after they first met, and "From then on, he was like a daddy."
 In a later interview, Schneider denied this, saying, "Brando tried to be very paternalistic with me, but it really wasn't any father-daughter relationship."

-When Paul puts on the Colonel's kepi (the French military hat that had belonged to Jeanne's father) and says to her, "How do you like your hero?
-Over easy or sunny side up?"; Marlon Brando - the author of most of the film's English dialog - is using egg imagery because the gold braid on an officer's hat is referred to as "scrambled eggs" in the U.S. military.
-Brando attended Shattuck Military Academy (from which he was booted out) and failed his physical for the U.S. Army during World War Two due to a bum knee hurt playing high school football.
+When Paul puts on the Colonel's kepi (the French military hat that had belonged to Jeanne's father) and says to Jeanne, "How do you like your hero?
+Over easy or sunny side up?"
+Marlon Brando, the author of most of the film's English dialogue, is using egg imagery because the gold braid on an officer's hat is referred to as "scrambled eggs" in the U.S. military.
+Brando attended Shattuck Military Academy (from which he was booted out) and failed his physical for the U.S. Army during World War II, due to a bum knee hurt playing high school football.